CubesAndCubes/anatomize/README.md

 ## Automatic Semicolon Insertion

-As the final part of this guide, we'll implement ASI (Automatic Semicolon Insertion) into our parser.
+As the final chapter of this guide, we'll implement ASI (Automatic Semicolon Insertion) into our parser.
 It's a common feature amongst modern programming languages.
 Essentially, we register `\n` (newline) as a fallback token to semicolon.

 Anatomize's `registerHiddenToken(name, matcher)` allows you to register a special kind of token.
 If the `peek()` method is called on it, the token after it will be peeked instead.
 And, if the `read()` method is called on it expecting a type other than its, it's automatically discarded and `read()` is again executed.